Most clinicians develop technical skills. Fewer develop a clear clinical stance.

 Provider Information

-Programs offered by H. Luis Vargas, PhD, LMFT meet Colorado DORA requirements for professional development for LPCs, LMFTs, and Clinical Social Workers.
+Programs offered by H. Luis Vargas, PhD, LMFT, meet Colorado DORA requirements for professional development for LPCs, LMFTs, and Clinical Social Workers.
 Certificates of completion are provided.
 Pre-licensed clinicians (LPCCs, MFTCs) may apply hours toward required group supervision.
 Out-of-state participants should confirm professional development hours acceptance with their licensing board.

 To register for a group, submit form: